 What Is 3A Type Hair?

 However, the primary issue with 3A hair (like all curl hair types) is frizz.
 It also may feel dry at times.
-However, taking care of it the right way can boost your hair health.
+However, following the right hair routine and using the right hair products can boost your hair health.

 How To Take Care Of 3A Type Hair?